isomerpages/nparks-heritagetrees/index.md

   - infopic:
       title: Heritage Trees Scheme
       id: infopic
-      description: Announced on 17 August 2001, this initiative, advocates the conservation of mature trees in Singapore, promoting appreciation of our natural heritage.
+      description: Started on 17 August 2001, this initiative advocates the conservation of mature trees in Singapore, promoting appreciation of our local natural heritage.
       button: Learn more
       alt: Image alt text
       url: /heritage-tree-scheme/